Holiday Calendar

 National Panda Day is observed on March 16 to focus public and institutional attention on the conservation of the giant panda.
 While globally recognized for their charismatic appearance, pandas possess a fascinating evolutionary adaptation: an enlarged wrist bone that functions as a "false thumb," allowing them to grip and strip tough bamboo stalks with remarkable precision.
 Today, the observance serves as an essential annual checkpoint to track the success of decades of international conservation efforts, celebrating milestones like the species' reclassification from Endangered to Vulnerable.

-History of National Panda Day
+Panda Day history

 The Western world first learned that giant pandas existed through a diary entry dated March 11, 1869.
 On that evening in Baoxing County, Sichuan Province, French missionary and naturalist Armand David was invited to dinner at the home of a local family named Li.
 There, he encountered a striking black-and-white pelt unlike anything recorded in European natural history.